Thenujan-0/lwebdiary/README.md

 ## About Tera Diary
 This is an easy to use simple diary application.
-It is running on heroku and it uses postgresql for database.